csiro/stdm/README.md

 STDM enables data artifacts, including documents, to guide their own interpretation by Large Language Models (LLMs), creating interactive, self-directing experiences that preserve author intent while unlocking new analytical capabilities.

+# Note: The v0.1 specification details an experimental concept.
+Its safe implementation relies heavily on the security principles outlined within it (esp.
+Sec 6.0, 7.1, 7.6) and requires careful consideration by implementers.
+This repository is intended for discussion and research.

 ## What is STDM?

 STDM embeds structured instructions within documents, images, or data files that direct how LLMs should process, analyze, and present the data.
 This creates "smart artifacts" capable of: